ZanClifton/coding-cheat-sheets/cheatsheets/postgresql.md

  - RANK()
  - DENSE_RANK() (RANK but it forces numbering to continue sequentially)
  - PARTITION BY
- - DISTINCT ON (Selects first row only in a group that is being sorted on - has to be first listed where there are multiple columns selected to ORDER ON)
+ - DISTINCT ON (Grabs the first in the group that would be selected by ORDER BY - has to be first listed where there are multiple columns selected to ORDER BY)